afforeroc/mealy-machine/README.md

 q6 q7
 ```

-* Fifth state- All state-answer pairs.
+* Fifth section- All state-answer pairs.
 Each state with their answer.
 These state-answers should be inputted according with order like states were inputted, as Table 2 (a pair separated by spaces in one line.
 'Q' pairs separated by breaklines).
 > Text (e.g.)
 ```
 q0 ^